Introducing Triberg

 5. Schinkenstrasse

 A visit to the Schinkenstrasse is a must if you are looking to try some Black Forest edible souvenirs.
-We found Triberg’s famous version of Black Forest ham Triberger Fichtenschinken (which is our favourite) another name for it is Triberg spruce ham.
+We found Triberg’s famous version of Black Forest ham, Triberger Fichtenschinken (which is our favourite), another name for it is Triberg spruce ham.
 The ham is flavoured by the earthy spruce trees that are in the area.
-It certainly is tender, juicy and moist.
-Other products made in the Black Forest which were on our shopping list was a ring of black sausage, ham mousse and blueberry jam.
+It is certainly tender, juicy, and moist.
+Other products made in the Black Forest that were on our shopping list included a ring of black sausage, ham mousse, and blueberry jam.

 6. Schonach

-After seeing all there was to see in the town we got back in the Motorhome and drove 3 kilometres to Schonach.
+After seeing all there was to see in the town, we got back in the Motorhome and drove 3 kilometres to Schonach.
 Here is the world’s largest cuckoo clock.
-We actually missed it on the road first time round and had to turn round and go back as it’s nestled between houses.
+We missed it on the road the first time around and had to turn around and go back, as it’s nestled between houses.
 We didn’t realise that the clock is an actual building.

 You can go inside for a small fee, I believe it is free for kids.
-A guide shows you the huge mechanism and explains a bit about it.
-We didn’t go inside but waited for about 5 minutes in the courtyard for the cuckoo to come out which happens every 30 minutes,
+A guide shows you the huge mechanism and provides some information about it.
+We didn’t go inside but waited for about 5 minutes in the courtyard for the cuckoo to come out, which happens every 30 minutes.

 7. Schonachbach

 Our next stop was six kilometres away at Schonachbach.
 This clock is even bigger.
-The bird weighs 149kg and was built in the traditional Black Forest way.
-Here too you can find a large variety of cuckoo clocks, from traditional to contemporary, along with clothes and other Black Forest products and souvenirs.
+The bird weighs 149 kg and was built in the traditional Black Forest style.
+Here, too, you can find a large variety of cuckoo clocks, from traditional to contemporary, along with clothes and other Black Forest products and souvenirs.

 8. Dorotheenhutte Wolfach – Glassworks